digneety/rails-4-mybb-integration/README.md

-## Rails-MyBB Integration
+## Rails 4 and MyBB 1.8 User Scheme Integration

-These "snippets" covers basic user authentication with MyBB 1.8 and Rails 4
+These "snippets" covers basic user authentication with MyBB 1.8 and Rails 4.
+If I find more time I will create a rails gem.

 ### How to

 Create an additionally connection to mybb database.
 You can see that in